erik/lispr/README.md

 #lispr
 lispr is a Ruby implementation of Lisp.
-As of right now, it is mostly an unfinished implementation based on McCarthy's original Lisp, but has the ability to play nicely with Ruby objects now, and some additional functionality soon.
+It is mostly an implementation based strongly on both McCarthy's original Lisp and Clojure, but has the ability to play nicely with Ruby objects now, and some additional functionality soon.

 Some basic concepts, such as the structure of the reader, were adapted from